cjkent/my-racing-planner/README.md

 3. Commit your changes (`git commit -m 'Add feature-name'`)
 4. Push to the branch (`git push origin feature-name`)
 5. Open a pull request

----

-## License

-Details for license will be added soon.